adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ### 3. Why is the installation so complicated?

 AYC used to be compiled to exe files.
 These exe files extracted the batch script and then ran it which was easier for the user.
-But one day antiviruses every started flagging this behaviour.
+But one day antiviruses everywhere started flagging this behaviour.

 So AYC since [v3.6](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/releases/tag/v3.6) is released as straight batch files everyone can open with notepad and read.
 This requires some additional setup.